Schedule production runs

 4. In the Custom schedulefield, enter 0 16 * * * .

-5. In the Timezonemenu, select a UTC+1 timezone, for example, Greenwich Mean Time (GMT).
+5. In the Timezonemenu, select a UTC+1 timezone, for example, Central European Standard Time (CET).

-Every day at 4 PM UTC+1, Dataform will compile the quickstart-production repository and apply compilation settings configured in this release configuration to create production compilation results.
+Every day at 4 PM UTC+1, Dataform compiles the quickstart-production repository and applies the compilation settings configured in this release configuration to create production compilation results.

 5. Click Create.